eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-09-design-guide-data-sharing-scenarios.md

 ![A screenshot of a login screen Description automatically generated with medium confidence](./assets/annex-09/media/image6.png)

-The user gets an error message indicating that his credentials were wrong:\
+The user gets an error message indicating that his/her credentials were wrong:\